 As part of our strategy, we focus on identifying large-scale unmet corporate and consumer needs within India’s largest sectors – and the businesses that are seeking to meet those needs through the intelligent application of existing technologies.

-The widespread adoption of the Internet and broader technology in India provides such a compelling opportunity for change.
-It represents a once in a lifetime opportunity to rewrite conventional business models in sectors from healthcare and education to financial services.
+The widespread adoption of the Internet and broader technology in India provides a compelling opportunity for change.
+This is most relevant across distribution channels where adoption of technology has resulted in a significant disruption of inefficient legacy systems and processes.